Qiskit/documentation/README.md

 1. Install and configure GitHub CLI: https://docs.github.com/en/github-cli/github-cli/quickstart
 2. Choose which documentation you want to regenerate: `qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`
 3. Determine the current version of the published stable documentation, e.g. at https://github.com/Qiskit/qiskit/releases
 4. Find a link to a CI artifact with the project's documentation, e.g at https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160.
+To find this:
+   1. Pull up the CI runs for the stable commit that you want to build docs from.
+This should not be from a Pull Request
+   2. Open up the "Details" for the relevant workflow.
+      - Qiskit: "Documentation / Build (push)"
+      - Runtime: "CI / Build documentation (push)"
+      - Provider: "CI / Build documentation (push)"
-To find this, first find the CI run for the commit you are trying to build docs for.
-This should come from a stable commit, not from a Pull Request.
-Then, go to the "Summary" page in GitHub Actions for the CI run.
-Scroll down to "Artifacts" and look for the artifact related to documentation, such as `html_docs`.
-Copy the link by right-clicking on the artifact.
+   3. Click the "Summary" page at the top of the left navbar.
+   4. Scroll down to "Artifacts" and look for the artifact related to documentation, such as `html_docs`.
+   5. Copy the link by right-clicking on the artifact.
 5. Run `npm run gen-api -- -p <pkg-name> -v <version> -a <artifact-url>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0 -a https://github.com/Qiskit/qiskit/suites/17881600359/artifacts/1026798160`
 6. When opening your PR, include the CLI arguments you used.
 That helps us to know exactly how the docs have been generated over time.